johngrahamreynolds/string_solutions/README.md

 A comprehensive collection of LaTeX-typeset solutions to graduate-level string theory problems, developed independently while working full-time in AI/ML and studying computer science at UT Austin.

+See the notes and solutions in the file `Reynolds_string_solutions.pdf`

 ## 📚 Contents

 This repository contains detailed solutions and explanatory notes for problems from: